McMaster-Baja-Racing/Strava-Parser/README.md

 2. Click the **⋯** menu (upper right) and select **Export Original**.
 3. The `.fit` file will download—use this as your `input.fit`.

-*Note this does not work on mobile.*
+*Note: this does not work on mobile.*

 ## 🚀 Usage